-When it comes to heating and cooling your home, everyone enjoys tearing open their monthly energy bill to realize that it’s lower than they expected.
+When it comes to heating your home, everyone enjoys tearing open their monthly energy bill to realize that it’s lower than they expected.
 After all, who doesn’t like saving money?
 As a homeowner, knowing can be a big part of the battle, and in this case, understanding the most utilized HVAC energy efficiency ratings can help you save money when you swap out your current system.

 Heating Seasonal Performance Factor (HSPF)*